There’s no need to pay hundreds of dollars when you can make a DIY smoker.

 Finally, the weather is a very important factor.
 The best time for using a DIY smoker is during the cold months.
 The cold air is extremely helpful in making sure the food smoker doesn’t heat up.

 “It’s best to do cold smoking in cold weather.
 If you cold smoke cheese, and it’s hot outside, it'll melt.
 The outside temperature should feel like you’re in a fridge, so winter months are the best.”

 In case you can’t do the cold smoking during the colder months, try smoking late at night or early mornings when the temperature is low.

 What Is a Cold Smoke Generator?

-A cold smoke generator smokes food at low temperatures — below 40 degrees.
+A cold smoke generator is an attachment that smokes food at low temperatures — below 40 degrees.
 It’s different from hot smokers, as they both cook and smoke the food at the same time.
 A cold smoker only smokes the food.

 What Foods Are Good Cold Smoked?